-Posted date 9 months ago Posted by Staffline Team
+Posted date about 2 years ago Posted by Staffline Team

 As discussions around returning to the office amidst the Coronavirus pandemic continue, many sectors have found ways to adapt and thrive in non-traditional work settings.
 According to a TechNation report in 2019, Belfast’s thriving digital tech sector employs more than 60,000 people- which equates to a fifth of the city’s workforce.
 Outside of Belfast, the North West has also become a hub for the sector, supported by alliance organisations like Tech North West.

 While the sector has been one of the most successful at transitioning to remote working, with strong infrastructure in place prior to the country's lockdown taking effect, is a return to the city's offices on the cards for the 60,000 workforce?

 Our Specialist Recruitment Team at Staffline Ireland looks at the current climate for the digital and tech sector in Northern Ireland and Ireland against the ever changing world of work and the backdrop of the ongoing COVID-19 outbreak.